-In order to optimize the control of the Nano Active Stabilization System, several aspects of control theory were studied in this section.
+In order to optimize the control of the Nano Active Stabilization System, several aspects of control theory were studied.
 Different approaches to combine sensors were compared in Section 1.
 While High Authority Control-Low Authority Control (HAC-LAC) was successfully applied during the conceptual design phase, the focus of this work was extended to sensor fusion techniques where two or more sensors are combined using complementary filters.
-It was demonstrated that the performance of such fusion depends significantly on the proper design of these complementary filters.
-To address this challenge, a synthesis method based on \mathcal{H}{∞} -synthesis was proposed, allowing for intuitive shaping of the complementary filters through weighting functions.
-This approach enabled the translation of sensor fusion objectives directly into requirements on filter magnitudes.
+It was demonstrated that the performance of such fusion depends significantly on the magnitude of the complementary filters.
+To address this challenge, a synthesis method based on $\mathcal{H}{\infty}$ -synthesis was proposed, allowing for intuitive shaping of the complementary filters through weighting functions.
 For the NASS, while HAC-LAC remains a natural way to combine sensors, the potential benefits of sensor fusion merit further investigation.